google/firing-range/README.md

 Firing Range is a test bed for web application security scanners, providing synthetic, wide coverage for an array of vulnerabilities.

 It can be deployed as a Google App Engine application.
-A public instance is is running at https://public-firing-range.appspot.com.
+A public instance is running at https://public-firing-range.appspot.com.

 # Local installation instructions